 Healthy, green living can be simple and practical.
 And I’m here to show you how.

+Before 2016, I was a green building and corporate sustainability consultant working at one of the top engineering firms in the country.
 My own green living journey started over 10 years ago with organic food, natural products, and reducing waste.
 Fast forward to 2011 when I had my first child and learned how much stuff (crap) is marketed towards parents wanting to be green.
 It was hard to filter out what was actually important!
 So I did my best to read labels and use the healthiest products I could.

 I just wanted to understand the facts and it was taking up WAY too much time.
 To be honest, I was ready to throw in the towel and forget about trying to be green.